monarchwadia/blog-monarchwadia.com/_posts/2024-02-18-how-to-reliably-return-well-structured-json-from-llms-using-function-calling.md

 The problem is that traditional software systems rely on structured data, such as JSON, XML, and CSV to communicate with other systems.
 Large Language Models, on the other hand, are not designed to work with structured data.
 They are designed to work with natural language, which is unstructured.

-For example, if we wanted to classify an article using a large language model,  `This article is classified as Politics` is not useful.
-Instead, a much more useful format would be `["politics"]`, which is a JSON array.
+For example, if we wanted to classify an article using a large language model,  `This article is classified as Politics` is not a useful response from the LLM.
+We could try and parse this text with Regex, but this is not a foolproof solution.
+Instead, what if the LLM could return  `["politics"]`, which is a JSON array?
+Wouldn't that be easier to work with?

 In this article, I will explore how function calling enables Large Language Models to interoperate with traditional software, and provide code snippets to illustrate the concept.